jedisom/Machine-Learning-Engineer-Nanodegree/Chinese_Learning/README.md

 - Text_Read: This is the text from the book I was able to read during the time I was studying.

 ##Project Report
-`Capstone Project Report.docx` containts a full discussion of this project and the results can be found within this repository.
-For a detailed explanation of the the data, analysis, results, and next steps please review that file
+`Capstone Project Report.docx` containts a full discussion of this project and can be found within this repository.
+For a detailed explanation of the the data, analysis, results, and next steps please review this file

 ##Files Used and Required Packages
 ###Files